openai/gym/CONTRIBUTING.md

 The Git hooks can also be run manually with `pre-commit run --all-files`, and if needed they can be skipped (not recommended) with `git commit --no-verify`.
 **Note:** you may have to run `pre-commit run --all-files` manually a couple of times to make it pass when you commit, as each formatting tool will first format the code and fail the first time but should pass the second time.

-Additionally, for pull requests, the project runs a number of tests for the whole project using [pytest](https://docs.pytest.org/en/7.1.x/getting-started.html#install-pytest).
+Additionally, for pull requests, the project runs a number of tests for the whole project using [pytest](https://docs.pytest.org/en/latest/getting-started.html#install-pytest).
-These tests can be run locally with `pytest tests/`.
+These tests can be run locally with `pytest` in the root folder.